Anxious Right Now? Quick Reframe

 Balanced alternative

 "Social media shows highlight reels, not reality.
 Most people are figuring this out as they go.
 My pace of learning is valid, and I don't need to be first to be okay."
+If concerns about AI surveillance and data privacy are part of your worry pattern, the same reframing principles apply.

 All-or-Nothing AI Thinking

 Seeing the AI future as either utopia or apocalypse, with no middle ground.
+When AI overwhelm hits, this black-and-white thinking often intensifies — you feel you must either master every tool or give up entirely.

 Anxious thought

 "Either I become an AI expert right now or I'm completely left behind.
 There's no middle ground."
+This thinking pattern often fuels conflict with partners or family members who see AI differently, and can drive unhealthy reliance on AI companions as a substitute for navigating real-world complexity.

 Balanced alternative